 According to Section 34(5), ADR providers must pay 10% of each dispute fee to ZADNA, which ZADNA must use exclusively to fund other complainants and registrants seeking financial assistance.
 To avoid abuse of this ADR financial assistance option, ZADNA has an eligibility criteria which will be used to evaluate applications.
 Applications for ADR financial assistance should be emailed to email@example.com or be faxed to 086 688 7109 or +27 (0)10 020 3919.

-What kinds of relief can I expect in the event of a dispute?
+What kinds of relief can I expect?

 There are three kinds of decisions an adjudicator may make in resolving a .za domain name dispute:

 - In the case of abusive registration, the dispute may be refused (i.e. the decision goes against the complainant) or the disputed domain name may be transferred from the registrant to the complainant (i.e. the decision goes in favour of the complainant).

 - In the case of offensive registration, the dispute may be refused (i.e. the decision goes against the complainant) or the domain name may be deleted and prohibited from future registration.

 - The dispute may be refused on the basis that it constitutes reverse domain name hijacking (i.e. the use of the Regulations in bad faith to attempt to restrain the registrant from using the disputed domain name).

 - Cancellation of the disputed domain name ( Requesting this is of course risky, if you are acting on behalf of the complainant given that the domain name will fall back into the pool of available domains)

 Can I recover the ADR fees if I get a favourable decision?

 No, the ADR Regulations do not provide for the recovery of costs by any of the parties, and this applies regardless of which party wins the dispute.